June 15, 2020

 Your personal commitment to helping yourself is crucial to an effective counseling process.
 Counselors can help you only if you are willing to receive help, attend scheduled sessions, and engage in new ways of thinking and acting outside of the counseling setting.

-If you will be delayed in coming at your scheduled time, or if you must cancel your appointment, please notify our receptionist, Jackie Presley, at 740-427-5643, preferably 24 hours before your appointment.
-If you wish to terminate between sessions, please call or come in immediately to inform your counselor.
-If you miss one session without calling to inform us that you will be unable to come in, your appointment time will be given to another student.
+If you will be delayed in coming at your scheduled time, or if you must cancel your appointment, please notify our administrative assistant, Jackie Presley, at 740-427-5643, preferably 24 hours before your appointment.

 Your counselor(s) will make every attempt to be prompt for your appointment.
 However, there may be occasions when, due to an emergency, the counselor must delay or cancel your appointment.
 We regret the inconvenience this might cause you and, with your permission, will attempt to inform you of this change by email or telephone.